Testimonies

 Nevertheless, the Documentation Center has collected statistics on a large number of victims of the conflict, which has allowed for the creation of a relatively complete picture of the counter-terrorist operation.

-As can be seen from the total number of victims registered in the Database, at least 10,315 people were killed or were kidnapped and subsequently disappeared.[2]
-From these, 5,137 individuals disappeared, of which 2,224 disappeared after sweeping operations (zachistkas) carried out by the Russian federal forces.
-An additional 2,913 victims were kidnapped by unidentified people or disappeared under unknown circumstances.
-At least 5,178 victims were killed during the conflict as a result of shelling, bombardments, special operations, torture, and in other circumstances characteristic to military conflicts.[3]
+As can be seen from the total number of victims registered in the Database, at least 38,944 people in Chechnya were killed or were kidnapped and subsequently disappeared.[2]
+From these, 19,100 individuals disappeared, of which 2,460 disappeared after sweeping operations (zachistkas) carried out by the Russian federal forces.
+An additional 7,555 victims were kidnapped by unidentified people.
+At least 14,055 victims were killed during the conflict as a result of shelling, bombardments, special operations, torture, and in other circumstances characteristic to military conflicts.[3]

 The geographical and temporal distribution of violations committed during the military conflict is presented in the following table: